 "STAPLEGROVE, a parish in the hundred of Taunton, county Somerset, 1¾ mile N.W. of Taunton, its post town.
 The village is situated on the Great Western railway and the river Tone, and comprises a portion of the vale of Taunton-Dean.
 It formed a part of Taunton parish until 1554, from which period it has been a distinct parish.
 There are flax mills, a tannery, and a private lunatic asylum.
 The Great Western canal from Bridgwater to Tiverton passes along the southern boundary of the parish.
 The living is a rectory* in the diocese of Bath and Wells, value £200.
 The church is an ancient structure, with a tower containing five bells.
 Since its construction in the 15th century it has had two new aisles added, and in 1857 was thoroughly restored.
 The register dates from 1558.
 The parochial charities produce about £4 per annum.
 There is a National school, also a Sunday-school."
 From The National Gazetteer of Great Britain and Ireland (1868) Transcribed by Colin Hinson © 2003

-In the map on the left, you can see the relationship between the town of Taunton and the parish of Staplegrove.
+In the map above you can see the relationship between the town of Taunton and the parish of Staplegrove.
 Most of the area within the red outline is farmland, with modern residences at the bottom of the area, next door to Norton Fitzwarren.

-The earliest record found of a Shattock in England is in the Taunton area, specifically the manor of Taunton.
-Thomas Shattocke appears on the Tenant List for the manor in 1450.
-He was probably the son or grandson of the founder of all worldwide Shattockes, who I name after the mutations he passed on to his male descendants: Y16884 / Y16895.
+The earliest record of a Shattock in the Taunton area is Thomas Shattocke.
+He appears on the Taunton Deane tenant's list in 1450 in Bishop's Hull.
+I estimate he was born about 1425.
+Since the founder of Shattockes and Shaddocks is estimated to be born about 1350, Thomas Shattocke of Bishop's Hull was probably the grandson of the founder of all worldwide Shattockes.
+We do not know the founder's name so I name him after the mutation he passed on to his male descendants: Y16884 / Y16895.

 See a transcription of the tenant's list here.
 You will see that there is a long line of succession of Shattocks as tenants in the Taunton Deane.

-The will repository assigns him to Taunton, but the will itself indicates he lived in Staplegrove and he bequeaths money to the Staplegrove church.
+Apparently John preferred as a place of worship Staplegrove, perhaps because he lived in Staplegrove.
+He bequeaths money to the Staplegrove church.
 His wife Alice appears to be buried in Staplegrove in 1559.
-The majority of Shattocks in subsequent generations show baptisms and marriages at the Staplegrove church.
-The Shattocks apparently lived in Staplegrove and had businesses in Taunton, making them perhaps the first Shattocks who lived in what eventually became the "suburbs."
+The majority of Shattocks in subsequent generations show baptisms and marriages at the Staplegrove church with some in Norton Fitzwarren.

-John Shattock in the 1533 will was a shopkeeper or merchant.
-We also find a "John Shattock" listed as a vintner in Taunton in 1569.
+There is the record of "John Shattock," listed as a vintner in Taunton in 1569.

 Reference: E 176/2/181.
 Description: Vintner: John Shattock, Leonard Penington als.
 Tocker Vintner: William Bennett, Stephen Keye Place: Taunton, Som.
 Date: July 3, 12 Eliz.
 Held by: The National Archives, - Exchequer, Office of First Fruits and Tenths, and the Court of Augmentations.
 Date: 17 November 1569 – 16 November 1570

-There is evidence Staplegrove Shattocks purchased farms and mills east and north of Taunton.
-Staplegrove Shattocks appear to be linked to a farm at North Petherton.
-This village apparently had a substantial cloth cottage industry, see the sub-page on North Petherton.
-This may support the thesis that the Shattocks of Staplegrove were involved in the wool and cloth trade.
+During the late 15th century and for most of the 16th century Somerset's weavers were becoming wealthy in the burgeoning cloth export market.
+At the time a natural way to store wealth and increase it was investing in land.
+The Staplegrove Shattocks appear to have established themselves in North Petheron, just north of Taunton on the road to Bridgwater, an export center for cloth.
+(See how they branch from the Staplegrove Shattocks in the family tree above.)
+This village apparently had a substantial cloth cottage industry.
+(See the sub-page on North Petherton.)
+It seems almost certain that the grandchildren of the common ancestor of all the Shattock branches was in the cloth business.
 Thomas Shattocke, born about 1640 in North Petherton, died in Staplegrove.
 His grandson Christopher Shattocke Sr. (ca. 1604-1675), who was born in North Petherton, also moved to Staplegrove.
 His son Christopher, born in 1630 in North Petherton, also died in Staplegrove.
 See the genealogy at the bottom of the North Petherton Shattockes page.

 The villages east of Staplegrove, Creech St. Michael, Kingston St. Mary and West Monkton, appear to have places where Shattocke families moved back and forth.
-Henry Shattock owned all or part of the Creech customary mill in Creech St. Michael in 1584.
+Squire Henry Shattock owned all or part of the Creech customary mill in Creech St. Michael in 1584.
 Christopher Shattocke was involved in a legal dispute over a messuage (a dwelling house with outbuildings and land assigned to its use) in West Monkton sometime between 1603 and 1625.
 Henry Shattocke of West Monkton had a 99 year lease on 2 1/2 acres of "meadow" in West Monkton in 1610.
-Henry and Christopher are two names that act as markers for Shattocks in Staplegrove - Taunton and the surrounding villages.
-These Shattocks may have lived in Staplegrove but done business in the countryside.
+Henry and Christopher are two names that act as markers for Shattocks in Staplegrove, Taunton and the surrounding villages.

 A John Shattock, senior, has a will in 1630.
 There is a Henry Shattocke will in 1637.
 His widow appears to be assessed for lands in 1638.
 This means that Shattockes were land owners in Staplegrove at this time.
 She was also a church warden: